New York City draft riots: Aftermath

 The exact death toll during the New York draft riots is unknown, but according to historian James M. McPherson, 119 or 120 people were killed, although other estimates list the death toll as high as 1,200.
 Violence by longshoremen against black men was especially fierce in the docks area:

 West of Broadway, below Twenty-sixth, all was quiet at 9 o'clock last night.
 A crowd was at the corner of Seventh avenue and Twenty-seventh Street at that time.
 This was the scene of the hanging of a negro in the morning, and another at 6 o'clock in the evening.
 The body of the one hung in the morning presented a shocking appearance at the Station-House.
 His fingers and toes had been sliced off, and there was scarcely an inch of his flesh which was not gashed.
 Late in the afternoon, a negro was dragged out of his house in West Twenty-seventh street, beaten down on the sidewalk, pounded in a horrible manner, and then hanged to a tree.

 In all, eleven black men and boys were hanged over five days.
-Among the murdered black people was the seven-year-old nephew of Bermudian First Sergeant Robert John Simmons of the 54th Massachusetts Infantry Regiment, whose account of fighting in South Carolina, written on the approach to Fort Wagner July 18, 1863, was to be published in the New York Tribune on December 23, 1863 (Simmons having died in August of wounds received in the attack on Fort Wagner).
+Among the murdered black people was the seven-year-old Bermudian nephew, Joseph Reed, of Robert John Simmons of the 54th Massachusetts Infantry Regiment, whose account of fighting in South Carolina, written on the approach to Fort Wagner July 18, 1863, was to be published in the New York Tribune on December 23, 1863 (Simmons having died in August of wounds received in the attack on Fort Wagner).